TheiloT/PDE-Control-RL/README.md

-OpenAI Gym integration for the PhiFlow simulation framework
+Experiments on controlling PDEs using Reinforcement Learning.
+This is both a wrapper for Farama's Gymnasium and the PhiFlow simulation framework.